kzhao1228/UCL-Physics-Helper/Preliminary Development/README.md

-Ignore the files in this folder, as they were used for early development.
+The files in this folder were used for early development.